Last Updated: October 18, 2024

 illustration of step 3 in forming an llc in louisiana

 To start your LLC, file Articles of Organization and an Initial Report with the Louisiana Secretary of State.
-Once you pay the accompanying filing fee and the state approves these documents, your LLC will be official.
+Once you pay the accompanying filing fee and the state approves these documents, your LLC or PLLC will be official.
+Both types of LLCs use the same form.

 If you’re nervous about filing your formation documents correctly, we can do it for you.
-Our business formation service files the proper LLC formation paperwork on your behalf.
+Our business formation plans file the proper LLC formation paperwork on your behalf.
 With the time and worry you save using our professional services, you can focus on putting the other pieces of your business together for opening day.

 Although we have you covered, let’s go over the basic filing steps below.